sketchplugins/plugin-directory/README.md

 - [Intelligencebank Assets](https://help.intelligencebank.com/hc/en-us/articles/4417559546009), by IntelligenceBank: The IntelligenceBank Assets plugin for Sketch makes it easy for designers to browse, search and insert their approved IntelligenceBank image and brand assets
 - [Inter Letter Spacing](https://github.com/giliamverheide/sketch-inter-letter-spacing), by Giliam Verheide: Sketch plugin that dynamically sets letter spacing of layers using the Inter font.
 - [Inter UI Character Spacing](https://github.com/qruzz/InterUI-Character-Spacing), by Michael Nissen: Package to correct the character spacing for the InterUI font in Sketch
-- [iOS2Sketch](https://www.ios2sketch.com/), by DesignCodeApp: A tool for generating Sketch documents from iOS App runtime views.
+- [iOS2Sketch](https://www.design-code.app/docs), by DesignCodeApp: Import App Screens to Sketch
 - [Isometry](https://github.com/maxkonovalov/Isometry), by Max Konovalov: Create isometric projections from layers
 - [Justinmind Sketch](https://github.com/justinminddevelopment/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
 - [Kitchen](https://github.com/ant-design/kitchen), by Ant-Design: Make your design work delicious 🍽